tsgates/arch-wiki-markdown/wiki/Advanced_Linux_Sound_Architecture.md

 Timidity

 Timidity can be the cause of missing audio.
-Try running
+Try running:

-     systemctl | grep timidity
+    $ systemctl status timidity

-If the result looks like:

-     timidity.service            loaded failed failed    TiMidity++ Daemon

-then try sudo killall -9 timidity.
+If it failed, try # killall -9 timidity.
 If this solves the issue, then you should disable the timidity daemon to be started at boot.

-> Specific Program Problems
+> Specific program problems

-For other programs who insist on their own audio setup, eg, XMMS or Mplayer, you would need to set their specific options.
+For other programs who insist on their own audio setup, e.g., XMMS or MPlayer, you would need to set their specific options.

-For mplayer, open up ~/.mplayer/config (or /etc/mplayer/mplayer.conf for global setting) and add the following line:
+For MPlayer, open up a configuration file and add the following line:

     ao=alsa

+For mpv append the same line in one of its configuration files.

 For XMMS/Beep Media Player, go into their options and make sure the sound driver is set to Alsa, not oss.